Marchopkins96/sports-quiz/README.md

 Nunito font has been used for all headings in the quiz, all other features of the game have Lato font applied to them.

-### Features
+## Features

-#### Home Page Section
+### Home Page Section

 <details>
 <summary>Screenshot of Home Page section</summary>
 <img src="docs/homepage.png" width="700">
 </details>

 - Features a heading and sub-heading of the quiz.
-Within the contrasting white quiz card area there is a short introduction to the quiz followed by a message encouraging the user to click the 'How to Play' button before submitting a username followed by the 'How to Play' button.
-Below that users are encouraged to enter a username in the box provided and then click the submit button below.
-A link to the developers GitHub account is als0 included in the footer.
+- Within the contrasting white quiz card area there is a short introduction to the quiz followed by a message encouraging the user to click the 'How to Play' button before submitting a username.
+- Below that users are instructed to enter a username in the box provided and then click the submit button below.
+- A link to the developers GitHub account is also included in the footer.

-#### Question Level Choice Section
+### Question Level Choice Section

 <details>
 <summary>Screenshot of the Qustion Level Choice Section</summary>